Western Education'sMA | Counselling Psychology

 Education 9549 involves a supervised Internship placement in counselling activities on at least a half-time basis over at least 8 continuous months of the academic year (namely September through April).
 Most students complete this requirement by working three days a week on-site for approximately 21 hours a week for 26 weeks (a minimum of 550 supervised hours on site) as well as one day of independent study off-site related to client issues.

-The placement must be supervised by professional counselors in accordance with Canadian Counselling and Psychotherapy Association guidelines.
+The placement must be supervised by professional counsellors in accordance with Canadian Counselling and Psychotherapy Association guidelines.
 If the student plans to be employed with his/her current employer during the internship year, the student must arrange for both individual and group counselling activities to a minimum of half-time.
 Specific arrangements for the internship are made during the Winter term of the first year in the program.